 - If you have the time, consider the Saga Scenic Railway alongside the Hozu River.

 Should you not want to travel alone to the Arashiyama bamboo forest and prefer group travel, consider booking a guided tour.
 It is very convenient because they will take you all around the city and you do not have to think about where to go.
-Possibly you will be able to see more in one day.
-Downside is that these tours usually arrive when everybody gets there too, so you should expect some crowds then.
+Possibly you will be able to see more in one day than you would on your own.
+Downside is that these tours usually arrive when everybody gets there too, so you may expect some crowds then.